Isle of man fun facts

 There’s something incredibly appealing about foraging for your food.
 It’s an opportunity to strip back to basics.
 Forget about the conveniences at our fingertips and connect with our inner survival instincts.

 In the Isle of Man, you can do just that.
-There are specialised foraging tours that take you on a hunt for edible plants, berries, and seaweeds.
-Or there are mushroom foraging groups on Facebook that forage for mushrooms (funnily enough!).
+There are specialised foraging tours that take you on a hunt for edible plants, berries, mushrooms, and seaweeds.

 17. Explore Megalith sites